MicrosoftDocs/bot-docs/contributor-guide/contributor-guide-faqs.md

 ### How to remove unused include files?

 When building your PR, you may notice that some include files do not have a *View* link.
-It's likely that they are not used anymore and have not been deleted from the repository.
+It's likely that they are not used anymore and haven't been deleted from the repository.

 ![unused include files](media/contributor-guide-faqs/unused-include-files.png)